IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/valid-opportunity-codes.md

 ![step 3 relationship id](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/step3relationship%20id.png)

-## How to reserve if you do not have a valid opportunity created yet
+## How to Reserve if You Do Not Have a Valid Opportunity Created Yet

 If you are working with a customer and you do not yet have an opportunity logged in ISC or Gainsite CRM tool, then please proceed with the following: